 From cut-out cookies to the ubiquitous cheese and cracker tray, the holiday season often feels like it's knit together with strands of stringy gluten.
-For your friend who follows a gluten-free diet, here are some gifts that they can enjoy during the holiday season and
+For your friend who follows a gluten-free diet, here are some gifts that they can enjoy during the holiday season and beyond.

 Earlier this year, I attended a food bloggers conference.
 One night we gabbed about kitchen gadgets.
 Someone mentioned how they loved their GIR spatula.
 They jokingly said that it had "changed their life."
 A spatula that could change my life?
 How could I resist?
 I ordered one just to see what all the fuss was about.

 Over time, I noticed that I reached for this spatula over the others that are in my collection.
 It's sturdy enough to handle gluten-free bread dough but soft enough to clear the area around the bottom of the mixer bowl.
 GIR stands for "Get it Right" and with this spatula the company lived up to its name.

 If your gluten-free friend loves to bake, a stand mixer is a must.
 And even though I've tried other brands, I still prefer my KitchenAid mixers (I own three.)
 They handle everything from thick gluten-free bread dough to delicate meringue.

 Gluten-Free Flours and All-Purpose Mixes

 Want a thoughtful yet budget-friendly gluten-free gift?
 Look no further than the flour aisle.
 An assortment of gluten-free flours or mixes is always a welcome gift.
 For flours, my favorite are Bob's Red Mill flours.
 And for mixes, Pamela's or

 EO Hand Soap

 Hand soap and lotion?
 Yes!
 It's often hard to find nice soaps and lotions that don't contain wheat*.
 EO makes great gluten-free hand soaps and lotions that are perfect for the kitchen.
 I like them all but the Lemon + Coconut is especially nice.